Veljko Bulajić: Early life

 The two surviving brothers, Veljko and Stevan, would later co-write the movies Kozara and Battle of Neretva.

-After World War II Bulajic was stationed at the Yugoslav People's Army base in Zagreb.
-This is where Bulajic found his passion for film which led him to pursue studies at the Italian Centro Sperimentale di Cinematografia under the tutelage of Cesare Zavattini.
-He then worked as an assistant to Italian film legends Federico Fellini and Vittorio De Sica before returning to Yugoslavia.
+After World War II, Bulajić was stationed at the Yugoslav People's Army base in Zagreb.
+This is where Bulajić found his passion for film which led him to pursue studies at the Italian Centro Sperimentale di Cinematografia under the tutelage of Cesare Zavattini.
+He then worked as an assistant to Italian film legends Federico Fellini, Giuseppe de Santis, Mario Soldati, Luigi Zampa and Vittorio De Sica before returning to Yugoslavia.
+It was during his time in Rome that Veljko befriended Sophia Loren and Carlo Ponti, both of whom would visit him many years later for holidays in both Croatia and Montenegro.

 Career

-Bulajic first produced two short films, before making his debut feature film Train Without a Timetable.
-The film was a complex drama dealing with the interactions among people who were forcefully leaving their ancestral homes in order to move to new, yet undeveloped farmland.
+Bulajić first produced two short films, before making his debut feature film Train Without a Timetable.
+The film was a complex drama dealing with the interactions among people who were forcefully leaving their ancestral homes to move to new, yet undeveloped farmland.
 His debut was a major success earning him entry into the Cannes Film Festival and consideration for one of the world's most prestigious film prizes, the Palme d'Or.
 The film also earned him four awards at the Yugoslav National Film Awards (now known as the Pula Film Festival) and an award from the city of Zagreb.
 His next two films, Atomic War Bride and Boom Town were also awarded several Gold and Silver awards in various categories at the Yugoslav National Film Awards.
 Atomic War Bride was also nominated for a Golden Lion at the 1960 Venice Film Festival, making it Bulajic's second nomination for one of the "Big Three" international film festival prizes (Venice Golden Lion, Cannes Palme d'Or and Berlin Golden Bear).

 In 1962 his film Kozara brought him international attention as he again won a Big Golden Arena for Best Film at the Yugoslav National Film Awards and the film premiered in the world's largest museum, the French Louvre.
 It was entered into the 3rd Moscow International Film Festival where it won the Golden Prize.
 Bulajić was a member of the jury at the 4th Moscow International Film Festival.
 The film was also shown at the San Francisco International Film Festival.